simvisa logo

 ICE Deports Children Who Are U.S. Citizens

-Even though it was implied that the citizen children could stay if the mothers wished, the mothers weren't given a choice, even though they had requested that the children be given to legal caregivers.
+Even though it was implied that the citizen children could stay if the mothers wished, the mothers reportedly weren't given a choice, even though they had requested that the children be given to legal caregivers.
 Those requests were denied.

 USCIS and ICE Thwart Nationwide Marriage Fraud Ring

-USCIS and ICE have taken down a large-scale marriage fraud operation, resulting in multiple arrests and federal indictments.
+On a more positive side, USCIS and ICE have taken down a large-scale marriage fraud operation, resulting in multiple arrests and federal indictments.

 Dubbed “Operation Bargain Brides”, the investigation was initiated back in April 2022 by ICE Homeland Security Investigations (HSI) Maryland's Document and Benefit Fraud Task Force, with support from USCIS and the Department of State Diplomatic Security Service.